Elections with Few Voters: Candidate Control Can Be Easy

-We claim that it is possible to ensure that $p$ becomes a winner by adding at most $k$ candidates if and only if $I$ is a ``yes''-instance.
+We now claim that it is possible to ensure that $p$ becomes a winner by adding at most $k$ candidates if and only if $I$ is a ``yes''-instance.

 First, assume that $I$ is a ``yes''-instance of $\probColorClique$ and let $Q$ be a size-$h$ subset of vertices that forms a multi-colored clique in $I$.
-It is easy to see that if we add to our election the $h$ candidates from $Q$ and all the edge-candidates that correspond to edges between the candidates from $Q$, then, in the resulting election, each candidate (including $p$ and $d$) will have $h$~points (for example, each of the added vertex candidates will receive one point from the first group of voters and $h-1$ points from the third group of voters).
-Thus everyone will win.
+If we add to our election the $h$ vertex candidates from $Q$ and all edge candidates that correspond to edges between the candidates from $Q$, then, in the resulting election, each candidate (including $p$ and $d$) will have $h$~points (for example, each of the added vertex candidates will receive one point from the first group of voters and $h-1$ points from the third group of voters).
+Thus, everyone will win.

 Now, assume that it is possible to ensure $p$'s victory by adding at most $k$~candidates.
-Let $A'$ be a subset of candidates such that $|A'| \leq h + 2{h \choose 2}$ and adding the candidates from $A'$ to the election ensures that $p$ is a winner.
-Irrespective of the contents of the set $A'$, in the resulting election $p$ will have $h$~points.
-Thus, it follows that $d$ must lose all points from the first three groups of voters implying that for each color $i$, $1 \leq i \leq h$, $A'$ contains exactly one candidate from $V_i(G)$ and for each pair of colors $i,j$ ($1 \leq i, j \leq h$, $i \neq j$), $A'$ contains exactly one edge candidate $(u,v)$ such that $u \in V_i(G)$ and $v \in V_j(G)$ (The fact that $A'$ contains at least one candidate of each type follows because otherwise $d$ would have more than $h$ points; the fact that it contains exactly one of each type follows by a simple counting argument).
+Let $A'$ be a subset of candidates such that $|A'| \leq k = h + 2{h \choose 2}$ and adding the candidates from $A'$ to the election ensures that $p$ is a winner.
+Irrespective of the contents of the set~$A'$, in the resulting election $p$ will have $h$~points.
+Thus, it follows that $d$ must lose all the points from the first three groups of voters.
+This implies the following facts: \begin{enumerate} \item[(i)] For each color $i$, $1 \leq i \leq h$, $A'$ contains at least one vertex from $V_i(G)$.
+Otherwise $d$ would not lose all the points from the first group of voters.
+(This also ensures that $d$ loses all the points from the third group.)